 A landing page is the link between a call-to-action (CTA) button and the content that it offers to viewers.
 Your website as a whole, which is comprised of various landing pages, should offer users just enough information to pique their interest.
 But giving away proprietary information should require something in exchange too.
 This means adding a short form and CTA in order to convert visitors into leads.

-Add a short form to fill right next to an effective CTA so your visitor doesn't need to leave the page, plus it supplies you with their info (name, email address, industry, etc.) so they can become leads.
+Tip: Add a short form to fill right next to an effective CTA so your visitor doesn't need to leave the page.
+In the form, they will supply you with their information (name, email address, industry, etc.) so they can become leads.

 A contact page should be inviting, like a welcome door mat!
 Let people know that you're available for more information or to answer any questions.
-It's a good idea to add a CTA such as "To receive the latest news, subscribe to our blog" or "For more information on XYZ, simply fill out the form".
-This way, you can capture data from your leads.
+It's a good idea to add a CTA such as "To receive the latest news, subscribe to our blog" or "For more information on XYZ, simply fill out the form."
+It's another effective way to capture data from your leads.

-A creative director recently advised business owners about their website content with the following:
+A creative director recently advised business owners about their website content with the following statement: